miguelangeltm/ComicBookApp/README.md

-# ComicBookApp
+# ComicBookApp v1.1

+## Upgrades
+● Atomic Design Refactor
+● React Router for changing views

+## Description

 It's an app made in ReactJS which has 2 views:

-●Show a list of the last comics (grid/list view mode)
+● Show a list of the last comics (grid/list view mode)

 ● Show a detail of the selected comic